UniversalDependencies/UD_Czech-CLTT/README.md

 * 2023-11-15 v2.13
   * Removed Style=Arch from all Czech UD treebanks.
+  * Removed NumValue from all Czech UD treebanks.
 * 2023-05-15 v2.12
   * Switched to CLTT 2.0 as the source data.
 Some annotation errors fixed upstream.
     A few problematic sentences removed.
 Otherwise, the underlying text is the same.